remoteit/multiport/README.md

 ## Usage

-Please see [Using connectd](https://docs.remote.it/connectd-reference/connectd) on our documentation site to learn how to use remote.it `connectd`.
+Please see the [Multiport Manual](https://github.com/remoteit/multiport/blob/master/docs/mux.pdf) to read how to use this software.

 ## Available Releases